Composer

 Albert Mendoza, Alfred Music

-He’s written music that’s been premiered in NYC, Dallas, Cleveland, Brooklyn, Philadelphia, Omaha and more.
-He's had commissions and premieres by the Omaha Symphony, the Grammy Award-winning New York Youth Symphony, the Steamboat Symphony Orchestra, Face the Music (NYC’s premiere youth ensemble), Ars Futura (Cleveland based contemporary music ensemble), Orchestra Omaha, SoundWaves String Orchestra, Rocky Mountain Summer Conservatory ensemble, numerous string quartets and ensembles, as well as solo performances on a variety of different instruments, including by virtuosic flutist, Mimi Stillman.
-His orchestra works have been conducted by Maestros Ernest Richardson, Ankush Kumar Bahl, Na'Zir McFadden, and David Bloom.
-He made his Masterworks debut with the Omaha Symphony in 2022.
+His works have been performed across the country by the Grammy-nominated Omaha Symphony, the Grammy Award-winning New York Youth Symphony, Sempre Musick Orchestra (Boston), the Steamboat Symphony Orchestra (CO), Face the Music (NYC’s premiere youth ensemble), Chamber Project Saint Louis, Ars Futura (Cleveland based contemporary music ensemble), Orchestra Omaha, Soundbox Ventures (Sarasota, FL), numerous chamber ensembles, youth orchestras and soloists, including virtuosic flutist Mimi Stillman.
+His orchestra works have been conducted by Maestros Ernest Richardson, Ankush Kumar Bahl, Alejandro Gómez Guillén, Na'Zir McFadden, David Bloom, and Aviva Segall.

-He’s been featured on PBS’s News Hour’s "Arts Canvas," as well as two Nebraska Public Media feature stories, one which won a “Heartland Emmy.”
+He’s been featured on PBS’s News Hour’s "Arts Canvas," as well as Nebraska Public Media feature stories, one which won a “Heartland Emmy.”
+In 2024, he was featured in Interlude, an international online music magazine.
+He's a From the Top Fellow and was a guest on From the Top's national radio program.